magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 The vulnerability was already being exploited before I could get an _[in the wild](https://magoo.medium.com/forecasting-bluekeep-5c25a8d5d681)_ forecast together.
 The next most interesting thing was [speculation](https://twitter.com/Laughing_Mantis/status/1470165580736987137) about whether this vulnerability would appear as a worm, which I gathered some folks up to take on with a panel forecast.

 A _meaningful_ forecast about a "worm" was really difficult to pin down.
 Regardless, the process of getting the measurement together was useful.
 It always seems to be!
+But future worm forecasting needs to be improved.

 First, I'll describe what scenario we landed on and the measurement process.
 There are many areas for improvement, which I hope I can highlight with blog posts.